ayushgml/my-book-app/README.md

 ## About The Project

 This project is a Go backend API with PostgreSQL as the database.
 The app is containerized using Docker and deployed on Kubernetes.
-The app is deployed on a single node cluster using Minikube.
-The app is exposed to the host machine using NodePort service type.
-Following tech stack is used in the project:
+The app is deployed on a single node cluster using Civo cloud(you can use minikube if you want.
+I have shown both ways!).
+The app is exposed using the LoadBalancer service of my-app.
+Following tech is used in the project:

 - Go
 - PostgreSQL
 - Docker
 - Kubernetes
+- YAML

 Prequisites:

 - Docker installed on the host machine
-- Minikube installed on the host machine
+- Minikube installed on the host machine(If you want to run on your local machine instead of cloud)
 - Some knowledge about YAML (you can learn that from <a href="https://itsayush.hashnode.dev/yaml-and-monokle">here</a>)
 - Some knowledge about Kubernetes (you can learn that from <a href="https://itsayush.hashnode.dev/k8s-101">here</a>)
 - A cloud Provider account such as AWS, Civo, Azure, Google cloud etc. (I am using Civo in this project).
-This is onnly if you want to deploy your cluster on cloud.
+This is only if you want to deploy your cluster on cloud.

 ## Project Structure